 Part of the Gifts of Art Program, the Life Sciences Orchestra plays two concerts a year at Hill Auditorium, drawing an audience of more than 1,000 community members, friends and family of the U-M life sciences community.

-Check out the following exhibits that are up September 5 - December 1.
+Check out the following exhibits that are currently on display

 Your support makes it possible to bring the arts into the care environment to help restore hope and honor human dignity.